 It’s simple really, the Steelers panicked.
 They had to have a corner in the first round.
 The owner all but mandated it.
 So instead of all the blabber about not drafting for need, Kevin Colbert did just that and reached for Artie Burns.
 There is no way Burns could have been the next best player on the team’s entire draft board.
 It is troubling enough they had him rated higher than Xavier Howard at corner, let alone higher than any other player left in the draft.
 To make matters worse, Colbert could have easily traded out of this pick.
 The Broncos traded up to pick twenty six to draft Paxton Lynch.
 Denver gave up a third round pick to move up from their spot at thirty one.
 It’s almost too depressing to think the Steelers could have traded down to thirty one and selected Xavier Howard, then used the extra third rounder to select Justin Simmons at safety.
 Instead the desperate Steelers stood pat and drafted Burns and Sean Davis, the rest is history.

 Kevin Colbert seems to have learned something from the 2016 draft.
 The team has had a glaring need at linebacker since the Ryan Shazier injury.
 Colbert did not force the issue last year and reach for a linebacker once the top guys were gone.
 This year, Colbert moved up and took the best player in Devin Bush, rather than waiting to see who would fall to him.
-Learning from your mistakes is essential in anything in life, seems like the Steelers have certainly learned a lot form the Artie Burns draft.
+Learning from your mistakes is key for any front office in sports.
+Steelers have certainly learned a lot form the Artie Burns draft.